Tuesday, September 23, 2008

 Paired with Tegernseerhof Bergdistel Grüner Veltliner 2006.

-Located in the Austrian state of Wachau, northwest of Vienna, the Tegernseerhof estate slopes sharply down to the banks of the River Danube.
+Located in the Austrian wine district of Wachau, northwest of Vienna, the Tegernseerhof estate slopes sharply down to the banks of the River Danube.
 The majority of its wine is Grüner Veltliner (also the grape varietal), a spicy, peppery, white wine with nuances of fruits such as honeydew melon and peach.
-Mittelbach also produces Riesling and a small volume of Chardonnay, and two red varieties: Blauer Zweigelt and Blauburger.
+Mittelbach also produces Riesling and a small volume of Chardonnay, and two red varieties: Blauer Zweigelt and Blauburgur.

 The estate's main stone house was built in 1166.
 But in the 1960s, Martin's father, alone among area winemakers at the time, switched to all stainless steel fermentation.
 This more modern technique ironically allowed the traditional character of the grapes to show their varietal character, unencumbered by oaky flavors.